 Healthcare, Pharmaceuticals, Biotech Member – We have multiple portals, and some portals have over 85% usage while some others are lower at 50%.

-Providing employees with online access to their HR related information is a win-win approach that will only increase in popularity in the coming years as companies enhance their technology offering and provide more robust functionality and access to richer content.
+Providing employees with online access to their HR-related information is a win-win approach that will only increase in popularity in the coming years as companies enhance their technology offerings and provide more robust functionality and access to richer content.
 For some, the greatest challenge is how to allocate often scarce resources to enhance this important part of their HR operation.

 Who are your peers and how are you collaborating with them?